-Gupton Farm is our new visitor base at Freshwater West, with camping, farmhouse accommodation and community facilities on-site.
+Gupton Farm is our new visitor base at Freshwater West, with camping, surf lodge accommodation and community facilities on-site.
 This traditional Pembrokeshire farm has been reinvented and is now the gateway to the beach, the place to learn more of the area’s story and see how agriculture can deliver for nature.

 Visitor and community facilities